joejuma/ref_Factory_cpp/readme.md

 object.
 This implementation is for C++ as single-header template with dependencies on the standard library.

-### Why isn't this a Gang of Four Factory?
-* I learned about Factories from a game programming book, when young.
-I misremembered what they were exactly.
-* I found this structure still worked fantastically though for many of my needs.
-* So it became known as a Factory, *to me*, and makes sense that way *to me*.
-* I learned about Gang of Four about 4-5 years after I normalized this, and by then it was too late.
-* Their version of Factory isn't readily simple to implement as a generic without some seriously involved code, and requires an in-depth implementation around your specific data types.
-I call that a factory too, but it's not a simple one like this.
-Yes, working with my nomenclature can be confusing.

 ## Usage
 ### Setup
 1. Grab `Factory_struct.h`